 “We’re going to look back on this time as the golden age of fundraising.
 It’s no longer a ‘crazy idea’ to raise money for medical expenses, memorial funds, education costs, and more with crowdfunding.
 Smart individuals are doing this every day!

 Peer-to-peer fundraising has taken off and will continue to grow.
-We’re going to see more campaigns take advantage of mobile giving through text-to-donate campaigns (particularly for in-person events).
+We’re going to see more fundraisers take advantage of mobile giving through text-to-donate fundraisers (particularly for in-person events).
 Live streaming on Facebook is going to become another powerful way to connect with potential donors.

 Whether it’s social media, email marketing, or online video, these are simply fancy ways to share your story.
-Story is what evokes empathy, which makes someone want to give money to your campaign.
+Story is what evokes empathy, which makes someone want to give money to your fundraiser.

 I’m continually afraid of ‘me-centric’ thinking because it will hurt your results.
 Desperation, begging, and neediness repels others.
 Positivity, personality, and authenticity attract others.